slateci/slateci.github.io/_posts/2021-06-14-chameleon-stitched-clusters.md

 "YYYY-MM-DD HH:MM"
 ```
 The time zone is UTC, and a 24-hour clock should be used.
+Additionally, the network lease command needs to have a start time later than the current time, and an end time no later than 7 days after the start time.
+Note that the networks we will create are only going to be active during the time the lease is active, so ensure you have allocated sufficient time.

 Repeat these steps for the other Chameleon site.
 Note that these networks or leases cannot be named the same thing.